codeclinic/wp-spamfree/trunk/readme.txt

 4. Select desired configuration options.
 Due to popular request, I've added the option to block trackbacks and pingbacks if the user feels they are excessive.
 I'd recommend not doing this, but the choice is yours.

 5. If you are using front-end anti-spam plugins (CAPTCHA's, challenge questions, etc), be sure they are disabled since there's no longer a need for them, and these could likely conflict.
-(Back-end anti-spam plugins like Akismet are fine.)
+(Back-end anti-spam plugins like Akismet are fine, although unnecessary.)

 You're done!
 Sit back and see what it feels like to live without comment spam!